Muscogee: Pre-removal (late 18th–early 19th centuries)

 There were many different factors that explained how men and women considered the plan of civilization: "Deep-seated tensions, characterized relations between sexes in the 1700s, rather than static balance; etc." Men and women were separated starting from childhood, including having masculine and feminine versions of the Muscogee language where both genders had different dialects.
 The men and women would live separated for weeks on end; men hunting and going to war and the women caring for the children, elderly, and making clothes and preparing food.
 There were many instances where men and women avoided each other in ceremonies due to fear of any type of consequences, like war, childbirth, or menstruation.

 Defeat during war was seen as feminine, which was considered negative.
-Enemies who lost or ceded land would be degraded by being called "old women", and how it was seen as a disgrace and humiliating to be referred to as a woman.
-Later around the 1760s, there were changes to the deerskin trade that affected the relationship between women and men.
+Enemies who lost or ceded land would be degraded by being called "old women", and how it was seen as a disgrace and humiliating to be referred to as a woman.^{[Needs citation]} Later around the 1760s, there were changes to the deerskin trade that affected the relationship between women and men.
 European markets had an increased need for raw deerskin which meant that the labor of women who would dress the skins was no longer needed, while before that happened both men and women shared labor from the deerskin trade.

-There was also a huge issue with drunkenness, in which the state of being drunk was associated with madness and bravery of warriors as well as distancing themselves from "household-oriented and feminine trade in clothing", because they traded deerskin for sugar-cane liquor.
-Creek men drank much more than the women did, many young Creek men when drunk thinking they were warriors.
+There was also a huge issue with drunkenness, in which the state of being drunk was associated with madness and bravery of warriors as well as distancing themselves from "household-oriented and feminine trade in clothing", because they traded deerskin for sugar-cane liquor.^{[Needs citation]} Creek men drank much more than the women did, many young Creek men when drunk thinking they were warriors.
 The women were against the behavior of how these warriors acted as well as against drinking rum.